 The WHOOP Strap 3.0 uses advanced analytical data and compiles 3 numbers—Day Strain, Recovery, and Sleep performance.
-These data points can be used to influence your training in a strategic matter to get the best out of each workout and to maximize your body’s ability to perform.
+You can use these data points to influence your training in a strategic matter to maximize your body’s ability to perform.
 With WHOOP Live, the company has added the ability to track and share how a workout is impacting you in real time.
 There’s also the ability to join and create teams so that you can compete against others.
 The battery life is much improved over its predecessor, with a single charge lasting around 5 days.
 Finally, another important change with WHOOP 3.0 is its price point.
 When the company first launched, it was charging $500 for access to this game-changing data.
 It has flipped this model on its head and replaced it with a more affordable subscription model of $30 a month.

 The WHOOP band is pretty simple.
 It’s got one job, and one job only—to track data.
 If on-wrist functionality is a deal-breaker for you, then you may want to look elsewhere.
 While the importance of the three numbers will immediately make sense to more seasoned gym vets, they may leave others a little confused with what to do with them.
 The only other negative that I would mention is the charger.
-While it’s conveniently able to charge your band during use, it’s small and easily capable of being lost.
+While it’s conveniently able to charge your band during use, it’s small, which means you might lose it.

 You need the Whoop 3.0.
 It has made my training much smarter and more individualized.
 I get much more out of my workouts because I train hard when my body is ready, and it’s taught me to prioritize recovery when my body needs more rest.
 I also have focused more on my sleep and am seeing the benefits of this change beyond the confines of the gym.
 If you are serious about wellness and feeling your best, then this band is a must-have.